2d-inc/Flare-Flutter/loading_strategies.md

 You'll note that this will keep all Flare files warmed up in the cache via ```FlareCache.doesPrune = false;```.
 See Strategy 3 for a way to get around that.

 ## Stratgey 2 - Warmup + Sync
 This strategy requires cloning (best via submodule) this branch into your project and using it as the path for flare_flutter in your pubspec.
+Note that the branch is called ```sync_load```.

 You'll need to do everything in **Strategy 1** but then also add the ```loadSync: true``` named parameter to the FlareActor:
 ```dart